multiformats/multihash/README.md

 ## Table for Multihash

-We use a single [Multicodec](https://github.com/multiformats/multicodec) table across all of our multiformat projects.
+We use a single [Multicodec](https://github.com/multiformats/multicodec) [table](https://github.com/multiformats/multicodec/blob/master/table.csv) across all of our multiformat projects.
 The shared namespace reduces the chances of accidentally interpreting a code in the wrong context.
 Multihash entries are identified with a `multihash` value in the `tag` column.

-The current table lives [here](https://github.com/multiformats/multicodec/blob/master/table.csv)

 ### Other Tables